Christmas / Ideas

 8. Use Patio Covers and Pergolas as Your Roofline

 Many warm-climate homes have low roofs (single-story stucco, ranch, Spanish revival) that don't lend themselves to dramatic roofline lighting.
-But most also have outdoor living spaces — patio covers, pergolas, ramadas, lanai roofs — that DO.
+But most also have outdoor living spaces (patio covers, pergolas, ramadas, lanai roofs) that absolutely do.

 Wrap or drape lights along the patio cover, pergola beams, or pool pavilion.
 The result is a Christmas-decorated outdoor living space that you can actually use during December (because you're not snowed in).
 This is uniquely a warm-climate strength.